Jacques de Grenier: Biography

-Grenier was born to Angélique Gabrielle and to Raymond de Grenier, a cavalry officer in the Régiment de Berry who was given the rank of Frigate Lieutenant for services rendered at sea in American.
+Grenier was born to Angélique Gabrielle and to Raymond de Grenier, a cavalry officer in the Régiment de Berry who was given the rank of Frigate Lieutenant for services rendered at sea in America.

 Grenier started a career in the military during the Seven Years' War, and later during operations against the Salé Rovers.
 He joined the Navy as a Garde-Marine on 12 December 1755.

 On 1 November 1767, Grenier departed Brest as captain of the corvette Heure du Berger.
 When he arrived, the time was too far into the monsoon season to permit sailing to India, the governor of Isle de France sent him on a mission to Madagascar instead.

 On 12 August 1768, Grenier departed Port-Louis towards Foulepointe.
 He then hugged the Eastern coast, sailing South, and surveyed it up to Manansari river.
 The expedition was originally intended to continue to Fort Dauphin, but a lack of provisions made it impossible to complete the mission.
 Grenier nevertheless surveyed numerous natural harbours and rivers in the coast, and found sports suitable to establish slaving outposts.
 He even brought a tribe chief from Mahanoro to Isle de France.
 On 26 August, Grenier arrived at Foulepointe, and on 30 September, at Lake Nossibe.
 He departed Tamatave on 12 October to anchor at Manuru on 7 November.
 On 23, he arrived at Mananzary, where he stayed until 23.
 He then departed on 13 December to return Ile Bourbon (now Réunion), arriving on 23.
 Grenier finally returned to Port Louis on 11 January 1769.
 There, he authored a memorandum titled Projet d’établissement à Madagascar.

 In Spring, Grenier resumed his original mission.
 On 30 May 1769, he departed, along with Vert-Galant, under Commander La Fontaine, bound for Saint-Brandon, where he arrived on 2 June.
 He then sailed on the 5th Nazareth bank, then on Saya de Malha bank on 5 June, and continued North before sailing West to reach Seychelles, arriving at Mahé on 14 June.
 He then sailed to Praslin, spending the night of 14 there, and departed on 15.
 He sailed through Maldives and arrived at Malabar coast on 29 July, and eventually at Pondichéry on 6 August.
 From there, Grenier sailed to Sumatra, arriving there on 9 September.
 He continued to Diego Garcia, where he arrived on 24, and returned to Port Louis on 6 October.